 What grade do you expect to earn?

 - View video.

-- Discuss your expectations and listen to theirs.
+- Review and discuss your expectations and listen to theirs.

 Above and Beyond!

-Start your next class by asking students to explain to two or three other classmates what they have done since the last class to be a “fabulous” student.
+Start your next class by asking students to explain to two or three other classmates what they have done since the previous class to be a “fabulous” student.